melaniebrgr/learning-computer-science/02-programming/08-testing.md

 - **develope faster**: It is _critical_ that writing and running tests be easier than the application so you can narrowly focus on a problem instead of getting the application into a state to validate the change.
 - **improve AI output**

+People don't test because they don't know how--because the codebase hasn't been deesigned to be testable.
+If you've made an untestable codebase it is likely so tightly coupled that it is immediately a legacy codebase because you're unwilling to make changes to it.

+## Kinds of tests by category

+- testing level: static analysis, unit, integration (functional), system (e2e), acceptance
+- functionailty: function, performance, security, usability, accessibility
+- automation: manual, automated
+- other: regression, smoke

 ## References